Ukraine's banking system still functional despite military operations

-Kyiv [Ukraine], March 12 (ANI): Ukraine's banking system remains operational despite challenging conditions in Ukraine.
+Kyiv [Ukraine], March 12 (ANI): Ukraine's banking system remains operational despite the ongoing war, according to the country's media outlet, Kyiv Independent.

 The national bank of Ukraine has also reported that all the systems are operating despite the war situation in Ukraine.